ambiata/helm-charts/README.md

-# The Ambiata Library for Kubernetes Helm Chart
+# The Ambiata Library of Kubernetes Helm Charts

 ## List of charts: